Friday, January 30, 2009

 But what does a 3 year old boy care about stinky feet, snot wiped on his shirt, laying face down in the muddy gutter, or doing exactly what his mother has asked him NOT TO DO.

 The other day he asked me why he has testimones.
 I wondered for a moment if he had actually been listening to something in church.
-So I asked, "Do you mean testimony?" he responded, "NO testimones."
+So I asked, "Do you mean testimony?"
+He responded, "NO testimones."
 Then it dawned on me, "Oh, you mean testicles."
 Later he and Chris were talking and Chris was telling him how he helped fix broken testimonies and Ethan asked, "Are my testimones broken?"

 He is brilliant!
 He plots and when the moment is right (i.e. I leave the room, nurse Graham, blink) he strikes.
 Tonight while feeding Graham, one of his dreams came true.
 I had forgotten to close and lock the bi-fold doors to our pantry.
 He climbed the shelves and took out the bag of chocolate chips.
 After sharing some with his brother (what a nice guy) he poured them into a strainer, stood in the middle of the kitchen table, and tossed them into the air saying, "Look at all the fish I caught."
 I was completely helpless as the chaos unfolded around me.
 I just kept praying Chris would get home soon.
 By the time Ethan had moved on to putting the entire bunch of grapes into the fishing net and started to climb onto the table again.
 I could not take it any longer as I got up to stop the insanity we were all saved by the bell.
 The doorbell that is as Chris had finally arrived home.